 Published: December 2008

-Good Engineering Practices (GEPs) consist of proven and accepted engineering methods, procedures, and practices that provide appropriate, cost-effective, and well-documented solutions to meet user-requirements and compliance with applicable regulations.
+Good Engineering Practice (GEP) consists of proven and accepted engineering methods, procedures, and practices that provide appropriate, cost-effective, and well-documented solutions to meet user-requirements and compliance with applicable regulations.
 GEP underpins activities in the day-to-day operations and forward planning of a pharmaceutical business.
 The adoption of this methodology leads to a balance of expenditure and activity.
 In addition, GEP documentation can be leveraged to support verification work.
-This Guide brings a wealth of information on GEPs and provides benchmarking tools of current company practices against what is considered industry good practice.
+This Guide brings a wealth of information on GEP and provides benchmarking tools of current company practices against what is considered industry good practice.

-The ASTM standard (E2500) builds on the concepts of GEPs and has substantial implications for reductions in cost and time for pharmaceutical capital investment projects.
+The ASTM standard (E2500) builds on the concepts of GEP and has substantial implications for reductions in cost and time for pharmaceutical capital investment projects.

 This first edition of the ISPE Good Practice Guide: Good Engineering Practice covers the complete lifecycle of engineering from concept to retirement.
 The Guide:

 The Guide divides GEP activity into three sections each prefaced with the definition of the practice.
 Within each section, common practices and sub-practices are identified to provide illustrative examples of GEP.